Reverb is the magic ingredient that can turn a lifeless, flat recording into a vibrant, three-dimensional masterpiece.

 Spring Reverb

-Spring reverb is a type of artificial reverb that utilizes the physical properties of coiled springs to create a simulated ambience.
+Spring reverb is a type of artificial reverb that utilizes the physical properties of coiled springs to create a simulated ambiance.

 When a dry audio signal is played through a transducer attached to one end of the spring, the resulting vibrations travel through the spring and are picked up by a contact microphone at the other end.